Paris joins in TV boycott of World Cup games from Qatar - NewsBreak

 Paris joins in TV boycott of World Cup games from Qatar

-PARIS (AP) — The city of Paris has decided against broadcasting World Cup matches on giant screens in public fan zones amid concerns over rights violations of migrant workers and the environmental impact of the tournament in Qatar.
+The city of Paris has decided against broadcasting World Cup matches on giant screens in public fan zones amid concerns over rights violations of migrant workers and the environmental impact of the tournament in Qatar .

 It follows similar moves by other French cities.